 - develops policy and advises the Lord Chief Justice on policy and other matters as requested from time to time by him or the member of the Judicial Executive Board to whom he has delegated the relevant responsibility.

 The present council meets three times a year and is chaired by the Lord Chief Justice.
 The Judicial Executive Board are members of the Judges’ Council.
 The other members are selected by the Judicial Group or constituency which that member represents.
 Detailed work is carried out through standing committees and working groups.

-In 2004 the Council became a member of the European Network of Judges’ Councils (ENCJ), an organisation set up to promote judicial independence and to analyse and exchange information on issues of common interest such as case management, judicial conduct and judicial functions.
+In 2004 the Council became a member of the European Network of Judges’ Councils (ENCJ) (external link, opens in a new tab), an organisation set up to promote judicial independence and to analyse and exchange information on issues of common interest such as case management, judicial conduct and judicial functions.

 Judges’ Council publications

 The council is supported by its own independent secretariat, publishes regular newsletters to the judiciary and an annual report.
 Links to recent publications are given on the right of the page.

 From time to time the Judges’ Council responds to government proposals on issues which have a direct impact on the running of the courts.
 Judges’ Council published responses can be found in the publications and reports section of this site.

 - See the latest Judges’ Council Membership (PDF, opens in new tab) – June 2021